 Spectrum regulators in general aim at maximizing the value of spectrum in their spectrum management decisions, when allocating spectrum among different radio communication services and assigning access rights to those requesting them.
 This is a complex process with several types of inputs with potentially a high level of uncertainty.
-There are many classifications for spectrum management approaches and in this paper, we distinguish between administrative allocation, market-based mechanisms and the commons approach.
-To understand different approaches to spectrum valuation, in the following we first consider how spectrum management approaches have evolved from administrative allocation towards market-based mechanisms and the commons approach.
+There are many classifications for spectrum management approaches that use different notations and groupings.
+In this paper, we distinguish between administrative allocation, market-based mechanisms and the unlicensed commons approach while noting that alternative classifications exist.
+To understand different approaches to spectrum valuation, in the following we first consider how spectrum management approaches have evolved from administrative allocation towards market-based mechanisms and the unlicensed commons approach.